Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct perturbation theory: Introduction

 \section{Introduction}

 The relativistic quantum theory for a spin-$1/2$ particle is described by the Dirac equation \cite{Dirac1928,Dirac1982}, which, in the rigorous sense, is self-consistent only in the context of quantum field theory as particle-antiparticle pairs can be created and annihilated.
 The question that naturally arises is whether in the low-energy limit the particle and antiparticle can be treated separately without taking into account the field-theory interaction between them on the grounds that the probability of particle-antiparticle pair creation and annihilation is negligible.
-It turns out that such separation is possible and indeed gives an adequate description of the relativistic quantum dynamics whenever the relevant energy (the particle's energy interacting with external, e.g.\ electromagnetic, fields) is much smaller than the Dirac energy gap $2mc^2$ ($m$ is the particle's mass).
+It turns out that such separation is possible and indeed gives an adequate description of the relativistic quantum dynamics whenever the relevant energy (the particle's energy interacting with external, e.g., electromagnetic, fields) is much smaller than the Dirac energy gap $2mc^2$ ($m$ is the particle's mass).

 The Foldy-Wouthuysen (FW) transformation is the method devised to achieve the particle-antiparticle separation via a series of successive unitary transformations, each of which block-diagonalizes the Dirac Hamiltonian to a certain order of $1/m$ \cite{Foldy1950} (see \cite{Strange2008} for a review).
-In the same spirit of the standard FW method, many different approaches have been developed for various advantages \cite{Lowding1951, Luttinger1955, Eriksen1958, Kutzelnigg1990, Winkler2003, Silenko2003, Bliokh2005, Goss2007, Goss2007b, Silenko2008}.
-Particularly, Kutzelnigg proposed a self-consistent equation that allows one to obtain the block-diagonalized Dirac Hamiltonian without explicitly evoking decomposition of even and odd Dirac matrices \cite{Kutzelnigg1990}.
+In the same spirit of the standard FW method, many different approaches have been developed for various advantages \cite{Lowding1951, Luttinger1955, Eriksen1958, Douglas1974, Hess1985, Hess1986, Rutkowski1986a, Rutkowski1986b, Rutkowski1986c, Heully1986, Kutzelnigg1990, Silenko2013-analysis, Winkler2003, Silenko2003, Reiher2004a, Reiher2004b, Bliokh2005, Goss2007, Goss2007b, Silenko2008, Peng2012} (also see \cite{Reiher2009 Book} for a review in the context of relativistic quantum chemistry).
+Particularly, the works by Rutkowski \cite{Rutkowski1986a,Rutkowski1986b,Rutkowski1986c} and Heully \cite{Heully1986} proposed and exploited a self-consistent equation that allows one to obtain the block-diagonalized Dirac Hamiltonian without explicitly evoking decomposition of even and odd Dirac matrices; the perturbation approach developed by Rutkowski is now known as direct perturbation theory (DPT).